sorbet/sorbet/website/docs/generics.md

 ## Basic syntax

-The basic syntax for generics in Sorbet looks like this:
+The basic syntax for class generics in Sorbet looks like this:

 ```ruby
 # typed: strict